JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 To determine if two strings are anagrams, there are a few plausible approaches:

-- Sorting both strings should produce the same resulting string.
-This takes O(nlgn) time and O(lgn) space.
+- ==Sorting both strings should produce the same resulting string.
+This takes O(nlgn) time and== O(lgn) space.
-- If we map each character to a prime number and we multiply each mapped number together, anagrams should have the same multiple (prime factor decomposition).
+- ==If we map each character to a prime number and we multiply each mapped number together==, anagrams should have the same multiple (prime factor decomposition).
 This takes O(n) time and O(1) space.
-- Frequency counting of characters will help to determine if two strings are anagrams.
-This also takes O(n) time and O(1) space.
+- ==Frequency counting of characters will help to determine if two strings are anagrams.
+This also takes O(n) time and O(1) space.==

 ### Palindrome